afgarcia86/woocommerce-sales-by-doctor/readme.txt

 === WooCommerce Sales by Doctor ===
 Contributors: AndresTheGiant
 Plugin Site: http://mithu.me/
-Tags: woocommerce, report, sales, doctor
+Tags: woocommerce, report, sales, taxonomy
 Requires at least: 3.5
 Tested up to: 4.2.3
 Stable tag: 1.5

-An additional report page for WooCommerce shop to display sales attributed to a doctor from the admin report panel.
+An additional report page for WooCommerce shop to display sales attributed to a custom taxonomy (doctor) from the admin report panel.

 == Description ==